-The Department of Community Services has various responsibilities, including: Crime Stoppers, Community Outreach Team, Youth & Neighborhood Services, Civil, and Court Services.
+The Department of Community Services has various responsibilities, including: Crime Stoppers, Youth & Neighborhood Services, Civil and Court Services.

-The Community Outreach Team includes people from diverse backgrounds and experiences to develop trust, understanding and a method to learn from each other to jointly develop solutions.
-Through continuous and direct interaction with community groups, the Community Outreach Team connects the Broward Sheriff's Office with the community in a positive and productive manner to foster the ongoing partnership between law enforcement and the community.
+The Community Services programs includes people from diverse backgrounds and experiences to develop trust, understanding and a method to learn from each other to jointly develop solutions.
+Through continuous and direct interaction with community groups, they connect the Broward Sheriff's Office with the community in a positive and productive manner to foster the ongoing partnership between law enforcement and the community.

-The Youth & Special Needs Services Section encompasses several different programs targeting the County's youth and special needs population.
-These programs include the Juvenile Justice Team, Homeless Outreach Team, Crisis Intervention Team, Explorers, Explorer Cadets, and the Police Athletic League.
-The Neighborhood Services Section is comprised of various units, which provide services directly related to local neighborhoods.
-These programs include the Citizens on Patrol (COP) Unit, Crime Prevention Unit, Sheriff's Posse, and Parking Enforcement.
+The Youth & Special Needs Services Section encompasses several different programs targeting the county's youth and special needs population.
+These programs include the Juvenile Justice Team, Homeless Outreach Team, Crisis Intervention Team, Explorers, Explorer Cadets and the Police Athletic League.
+The Neighborhood Services Section is comprised of various units which provide services directly related to local neighborhoods.
+These programs include the Citizens on Patrol (COP) Unit, Crime Prevention Unit and Parking Enforcement.

 Court Services is responsible for the day-to-day security and operations of all circuit and county courts in Broward.
 Currently, this includes 92 judges, 11 magistrates, general masters and other court officials, as well as 1,500 criminal justice employees working in the main courthouse.